softsys4ai/athena/README.md

 1. Navigate to the ["Manual Installation"](#manual-installation) instructions sub-section to install all software requirements.
 2. Use the following tutorials to get up and running

+### main idea of the work
+target model (regular model trained on the clean dataset) --> original target model offline
+    image --> transformation --> new image --> weak defense model each weak model are trained on one or a composition of transformation online
+    Transformation 1    Weak defense 1  -->     |
+    Transformation 2    Weak defense 2  -->     |
+    .                                           |--> Ensemble of strategies
+    .                                           |
+    .                                           |
+    Transformation N    Weak defense N  -->     |

 ### Important Functions

+### Main entrances
+- attacks subfolder
+- scripts --> tutorial / demo in this folder
+    - craft adversarial examples --> explains how to call attacks subfolder, how to get AE, how to call parameters, etc.
+- utils -->
+    - config.py --> contains all of the configuration parameters, implemented attacks, implemented defenses
+    - file.py --> saves adverserial examples
+    - plot.py --> helper functions related plotting for the publications
+- ensemble is still in progress
+- evaluation subfolder
+    - not a general feature, ignore for now
+- models.py
+    - defines the neural network architectures
+    - train the model here
+- data.py --> loads data from the datasets
+- visualizations --> production of visuals for the publication
+- old_scripts

+- evaluating the final ensemble model
+    - black box -->
+        - build their own dataset of inputs and outputs
+    - gray box --> attackers know the list of transformations, know everything about the weak defenses
+        - the only thing they do not know is how the combination of the results work
+    - white box --> attackers know everything, including the ensemble strategies

+    - still working on gray box and white box
+        - currently using any strategy to choose a weak defense target
+        - for each of the weak defenses,
+        - concrete example
+            - 72 types of transformations <-> 72 weak defenses
+            - least effective --> choose one with lowest test accuracy
+            - most effective, least effective, random

 ### In what ways are models trained?
 What data are they trained on?